GaetanLepage/phd-manuscript/sections/1_introduction/1_motivations.typ

 More generally, the design of embodied agents is at the core of social robotics.
 Social robots operate in complex, dynamic, and often crowded environments.
 They differ from traditional robots, such as the ones used in industrial settings to perform repetitive, narrow-scope actions.
-These robots do not need to adapt and interact in an unpredictable environment.
+These social robots do not need to adapt and interact in an unpredictable environment.
 Their policy is often deterministic and programmed in advance.
 Also, they are not expected to interact naturally with humans.
 Bridging the gap toward capable social robots remains a significant challenge.